dataminer-site/dataminer-site.github.io/docs/archive/0.8/extensions/sqlite.md

 ## Running more than once

-If you want to run the `sqlite_scan` procedure more than once in the same DuckDB session, you'll need to pass in the `overwrite` flag, as shown below:
+If you want to run the `sqlite_scan` procedure more than once in the same DataMiner session, you'll need to pass in the `overwrite` flag, as shown below:

 ```sql
 CALL sqlite_attach('sakila.db', overwrite=true);